zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 All Zeebe nodes are running.
 ```

-Now starting to complete the previous created jobs, we can use again a new feature in `zbchaos` ([which has been added during the chaos day](https://github.com/zeebe-io/zeebe-chaos/tree/zell-chaos-create-count-of-instances))
+Now starting to complete the previously created jobs, we can use again a new feature in `zbchaos` ([which has been added during the chaos day](https://github.com/zeebe-io/zeebe-chaos/tree/zell-chaos-create-count-of-instances))
-Unfortunately, I missed to use the verbose flag.
+Unfortunately, I missed using the verbose flag.
 ```shell
 $ ./dist/zbchaos verify job-completion --jobCount 1001 --timeoutInSec 1200
 The steady-state was successfully verified!